Esri/arcgis-runtime-samples-android/java/surface-placement/README.md

 ## Additional information

 This sample uses an elevation service to add elevation/terrain to the scene.
-Graphics are positioned relative to that surface for the `DrapedBillboarded`, `DrapedFlat`, and `Relative` surface placement modes.
+Graphics are positioned relative to that surface for the `DRAPED_BILLBOARDED`, `DRAPED_FLAT`, `ABSOLUTE` and `RELATIVE` surface placement modes.

 ## Tags
 Maps and Scenes